LAST UPDATED: November 5, 2025

 Sardinhas – sardines - will feature on most menus and are served fresh.

 Bifana is a delicious street food that consists of thin slices of pork marinated in white wine and garlic and then fried and served on a bun.
-You can add mustard if you like but it doesn’t need it.
+You can add mustard if you like, but it doesn’t need it.

 For dessert, or just a snack, the Pastel de Nata - a custard tart with heavenly pastry - is another staple.

-You will be able to sample the many varieties in restaurants throughout Lisbon and its environs, as well as in local wine bars where you can learn about the wines and do tastings.
+Portugal has several wine regions, and you will be able to sample the many excellent Portuguese wines in restaurants throughout Lisbon, as well as in local wine bars where you can learn about the wines and do tastings.

-And a stay in Lisbon would not be complete without sampling two distinctive local favourites –Ginjinha, a famous Portuguese liqueur made from sour cherries, aguardiente (alcohol), sugar and spices – and Moscatel de Setúbal a delicious fortified wine made from Muscat grapes from the Setubal peninsula south of Lisbon, normally served chilled as a digestif or with dessert.
+And a stay in Lisbon would not be complete without sampling two distinctive local favourites –Ginjinha, a famous Portuguese liqueur made from sour cherries, aguardiente (alcohol), sugar and spices – and Moscatel de Setúbal, a delicious fortified wine made from Muscat grapes from the Setubal peninsula south of Lisbon, normally served chilled as a digestif or with dessert.

 Information about the wine route around Lisbon can be found here.